 These are real thoughts that probably cycle through my head every three to seven hours.
-For most of my adult life I've assumed everyone had the same tendency to fantasize about different ways to quit your job.
-And judging by a brief survey of my friends, I'm mostly right.
+For most of my adult life, I've assumed everyone had the same tendency to fantasize about different ways to quit their job.
+Judging by a brief survey of my friends, I'm mostly right.
 (Journalists, it turns out, have particularly deep imaginations when it comes to career suicide.)

 But not everyone has the guts to actually pull the trigger—potentially forever ending a career you might have spent a decade or more trying to build.
 It takes a special kind of work-hater to leave the nine-to-five grind entirely, maybe even starting a new technology-free existence as a bartender or dog walker or goat milker.

-Granted, not everyone works at a desk during daylight hours, and "rat race" can mean different things to different people.
+Granted, not everyone works at a desk all day, and "rat race" can mean different things to different people.
 But given my own obsession with fleeing a competitive field, I wanted to know which non-competitive, cubicle-free alternatives actually work for people.
 Does goat farming really feel like an escape from capitalism?
 Or have they just replaced one rat race with another?
-Do they have the money to feed themselves and/or are they filled with regret?
+Do they have the money to feed themselves, and/or are they filled with regret?

 My chosen career was working as a journalist.
-I started in student press which was a lot of fun.
-At Carleton I remember racing Jack Layton on my bike, showing up at the press gallery in crazy clothes—no boss to speak of, just me.
+I started out working at a student paper, which was a lot of fun.
+At Carleton University, I remember racing Jack Layton on my bike, showing up at the press gallery in crazy clothes—no boss to speak of, just me.

-After I graduated I went back to Newfoundland, started working at The Telegram as a daily reporter, and that was a totally different game.
+After I graduated, I went back to Newfoundland, Canada, where I started working at the Telegram as a daily reporter, and that was a totally different game.
 I was the bottom of the food chain, working in an old boys' locker room environment.
-I was working swing shifts—two weeks of days, two weeks of nights.
+I was working swing shifts—two weeks on during days, then two weeks on during nights.
 I handled all the "somebody has to do this" assignments, like go to this unveiling of the new police horse.

-I wrote a lot of medical stories, one man I interviewed needed to be flown to Nova Scotia for epilepsy treatment… I was told to drop the story, then he threatened to kill himself.
-He called and said you have to write a story about me, and they told me to hang up on him.
+I wrote a lot of medical stories, one man I interviewed needed to be flown to Nova Scotia for epilepsy treatment.
+When I was told to drop the story, he threatened to kill himself.
+He called and said "you have to write a story about me," and they told me to hang up on him.
 For me that was really hard.
 I realized I needed to go somewhere else where I could make a difference and relate to people in a human way—as opposed to doing busy work for the hungry internet machine.

-I went to farming next because my parents taught me a bit about gardening, and I had opportunity to help take over an organic farm from an owner looking to retire.
-I really put my writing skills to one side, and started using other parts of my body, rather than using my brain all the time.
+I went to farming next because my parents taught me a bit about gardening, and I had the opportunity to help take over an organic farm from an owner looking to retire.
+I really put my writing skills to one side and started using other parts of my body rather than using my brain all the time.
 When my boss at the Telegram called me back two or three months later, I told him I was blissfully weeding cauliflower.

 The pay in journalism is truthfully better than farming.
 But at least farming was more interesting—I needed something to do with my body.
 After a couple of years of farming, I knew I couldn't raise a family on that income, so I've gone back to school for massage therapy.